Food grade diatomaceous earth is a simple non toxic canine flea control and keeps some internal parasites at bay as well. Should you use it?

 The 'food grade' lets you know nothing else was added (unlike that stuff for swimming pools which is dangerous for any other use).

 1. It's Natural - So many labels boast the word natural nowadays that it has practically lost its meaning.
 But this is the real deal and should not be overlooked.

-Death to fleas takes about 24 hours but unlike pesticides, fleas cannot build up an immunity to it!
+Unlike pesticides, fleas cannot build up an immunity to it!